ram-ki/PS2_submission/README.md

 -> if you wan to remove text/numbers in the image run ```python submission.py```

+-> the model results are stored in './results_2/'

 ## write-up
 -> The solution is the implementation of the paper WDNet